PCB Material-(Selection requirement while designing the PCB)

 PCB Material Understanding

-Circuit Layer: It is a copper layer that comes with a thickness of around 1 to 10 oz.
+• Circuit Layer: This is a copper layer with a thickness typically ranging from 1 to 10 oz, responsible for conducting electrical signals.

-Insulating Layer: A dielectric layer of thermally conductive and electrically insulating material
+• Insulating Layer: This dielectric layer is made of thermally conductive yet electrically insulating material, providing essential separation between the circuit and base layers.

 pcb material.jpg